muesli/beehive/README.md

 beehive
 =======

-beehive is a flexible event and agent system, which allows you to create your own action-chains and filters.
+beehive is a flexible event and agent service, which allows you to create your own action-chains and filters.
 It is modular and easy to extend - for anyone.
 It has modules (we call them *bees*), so it can interface with, talk to, or retrieve information from Twitter, Tumblr, Email, IRC, Jabber, RSS, Jenkins, Hue - to name